Domestic violence and abuse

 If you need further help, you should get advice from an independent domestic violence adviser or a solicitor who is experienced in family law.

-A local advice agency, such as a law centre or Citizens Advice Bureau, should be able to help you find a local solicitor who is experienced in this area of the law.
-In England and Wales, you can also look on the Law Society website at www.lawsociety.org.uk.
+A local advice agency, such as a law centre or Citizens Advice, should be able to help you find a local solicitor who is experienced in this area of the law.
+In England and Wales, you can also look on the Law Society website.

-You may be able to get help with your legal costs if you qualify for Legal Aid.
+You may be able to get help with your legal costs - you can check if you qualify for legal aid.

 Legal aid helps you with your legal costs including advice and help if you have to go to court.